fufler/project-euler/README.md

 Provided solutions are definetely not the best ones possible.
 They just work, nothing more.

-**NOTE** If you're planning to solve these problems by yourself do not read solutions before you solve the problem.
+**NOTE** If you're planning to solve these problems by yourself do not read solution before you solve the problem.